yashkc2025/new_website/src/content/post/decoding-brain-conversations-fast-nnd.md

 Without precise timing, it's like trying to understand a conversation when everyone's words echo for several seconds.
 You hear overlapping voices but can't tell who said what first.

 At Stanford University, Dr. Liam Paninski's lab demonstrated how this problem hinders understanding of memory formation.
-They showed that millisecond-level precision is necessary to detect the neural patterns that encode new memories—precision impossible without deconvolution techniques.
+They showed that millisecond-level precision is necessary to detect the neural patterns that encode new memories precision impossible without deconvolution techniques.

 That's where fast non-negative deconvolution becomes a game-changer.